Real Estate Keywords by Buyer Intent: What Agents Should Target

 • Build comparison content: Posts like “Roswell vs. Alpharetta: Which Is Better for Families?” or “The 5 Best Suburbs of Atlanta for Remote Workers” rank well and help buyers make decisions.

-• Create school and lifestyle-based neighborhood guides: Include walkability, parks, schools, and commute insights—not just listings.
+• Create school and lifestyle-based neighborhood guides: Include walkability, parks, schools, and commute insights, not just listings.

 • Write market trend content: Short, local updates on home prices or time-on-market in your area help you show up for long-tail “market forecast” queries.

-• Use local keywords across landing pages: For each neighborhood you serve, make sure the page title, H1, and meta description reflect what people are searching—terms like “homes near top schools in Brookhaven” or “best neighborhoods in East Cobb under 700k.”
+• Use local keywords across landing pages: For each neighborhood you serve, make sure the page title, H1, and meta description reflect what people are searching.
+Terms like “homes near top schools in Brookhaven” or “best neighborhoods in East Cobb under 700k.”

-High-intent real estate keywords to target:
+Stage 3: High-intent real estate keywords

 • “3 bedroom homes for sale in [neighborhood]”